Antidepressants Without Sexual Side Effects

 Neither weight gain nor sexual side effects are typically associated with the use of Bupropion.
 However, it is contraindicated in any disorders or diseases that increases the risk of epilepsy, as it lowers the threshold for seizures.

-5. Duloxetine (Brand Name: Cymbalta)
+5. Duloxetine (Cymbalta)

 Duloxetine, approved by the FDA for depression treatment in 2004, belongs to the class of serotonin-norepinephrine reuptake inhibitors (SNRIs).
 It targets serotonin and norepinephrine to regulate mood effectively.